WCSCourses/GenEpiLAC2023/Manuals/Sequencing&QC/Sequencing&QC.md

 ARIMSS995-11_2.fastq.gz
 ```

 As we saw in the introduction, this is the format we will get from the Illumina sequencer.
-To have a better look at their structure, we will uncompressed them:
+To have a better look at their structure, we will uncompress them:
 ```
 gzip -d ARIMSS995-11_1.fastq.gz
 ```